 - Units should be placed at least 3 feet (.9 m) away from electronics that may interfere with wireless communication (such as TVs, microwaves, computers, etc).

-- Use standard alkaline batteries (or lithium batteries in the sensor when the temperature is below -4ºF/-20ºC).
-We do not recommend using heavy-duty or rechargeable batteries.
-NOTE: It may take approximately 5 minutes for the Water Leak Detector and Wireless Pager to synchronize after batteries are replaced.
+NOTE: It may take approximately 5 minutes for the Water Leak Detector and Wireless Pager to synchronize after the batteries are replaced.